IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/techStack.md

 *   **Next.js:** Chosen for its robust features for React-based frontend development, SSR/SSG capabilities, and good integration with Vercel.
 *   **Tailwind CSS:** Chosen for utility-first CSS development, enabling rapid UI construction.
 *   **Python/FastAPI:** Chosen for backend due to Python's strong AI/ML ecosystem and FastAPI's high performance and ease of use for building APIs.
 *   **Google Text Embedding 004:** Specified for generating text embeddings for the RAG system.
+Critical for its performance is the use of `task_type='retrieval_document'` for stored content and `task_type='retrieval_query'` for user queries, along with a hierarchical chunking strategy for source documents.
 *   **MongoDB:** Chosen for its flexibility and capabilities for vector search, suitable for RAG applications.

 ## Version Control System & Branching Strategy